-While these adorable red, white, and blue Americana cookies do take a bit of time to prepare and decorate, American Flag Heart Decorated Sugar Cookies are definitely worth the effort!
+While these adorable red, white, and blue sugar cookies do take a little extra time to prepare, American Flag Heart Decorated Sugar Cookies are definitely worth the effort!
 They’re sure to be a hit at your next patriotic party or event.

 There was a time, not all that long ago, when I used to bake a decorate sugar cookies almost every day.
 That was about 10 years ago when I ran a small home based cookie business called Kudos Kookies.
 Notice anything familiar about the name? 😉

 Now I only bake and decorate sugar cookies when I’m really in the mood, and when there is a special occasion.

 For me, Memorial Day and the 4th of July are just the types of special occasions which call for patriotic cookies.
 Especially when they’re these fun American Flag Sugar Cookies.

 Don’t forget to like and subscribe to my Kudos Kitchen channel on YouTube!